BrianInGermany/oldcardgames/all_collections/_posts/2022-12-11-offenbach_molotov.markdown

 ---
 layout: post
 title:  "Do Your Worst: Offenbach Molotov!"
-description: "Get rid of high cards wisely and win with the lowest score."
+description: "Get rid of high cards wisely and win with the lowest score in this fiesty Jass."
 date:   2022-12-11 09:45:00
 categories: ["threeplayer","fourplayer"]
 thumbnail: "/assets/images/offenbachJass.jpg"